High School Curriculum

 Drawing and Painting II

 Drawing and Painting II is an advanced class that is focused on project-centered work, completing finished artworks that form the foundation of a strong portfolio.
 Both technical and conceptual concerns are addressed through the coursework, challenging students to advance their formal skills while expanding their ideas of what art can be, do and say.
-(1 Credit; Full Block, One Semester)
+(1 credit; full block, one semester)

 The Illustrated Book: Concept, Design, and Publication

-Prerequisite: Drawing and Painting 1
+Prerequisite: Drawing and Painting 1, open to 10th-12th graders

 This course explores the world of illustrated books, from children’s picture books to graphic novels to fine art conceptual books.
 This class allows serious art students to explore a variety of media, while exploring content that reflects each student’s personal interests and ideas.
 The course allows for a semester-long project in which each student designs, illustrates and self-publishes her own illustrated art book.
-(1 Credit; Full Block, One Semester)
+(1 credit; full block, one semester)

 Photography I